NicoOsimani/ardupilot_gazebo7/README.md

+# ArduPilot & Gazebo 7 plugin

-# Ardupilot Gazebo 7 plugin
+Ardupilot & Gazebo 7 plugin based on the https://github.com/khancyr/ardupilot_gazebo plugin.
+This assumes that your are using Ubuntu 16.04

 ## Installation:

-On a new terminal:
+On a terminal:
 ````
 git clone https://github.com/NicoOsimani/ardupilot_gazebo7.git
 cd ardupilot_gazebo7